On the enumeration of plane bipolar posets and transversal structures: Exact counting results

 Then, for $n\geq 1$, we have $t_n(v)=\tse_{n+2}(1,0)$. \end{proposition} \begin{proof} Upon adjoining the paths $SWN$ and $SEN$ to the red poset, $t_n(v)$ is the $v$-weighted number of transversal structures on $n+6$ vertices, with WE-type $(1,1)$.
 Let $\mathcal{N}_n(i,j)$ be the set of quadrant walks starting at $(0,1)$, ending at $(i,j)$, with steps in $\{SE,W,N,NW,{\bf NW}\}$ (with $\bf{NW}$ for the marked NW steps), having $n$ SE step, and such that no step in $\{N,W,NW\}$ comes after a $SE$ step.
 Such walks are counted with weight $v$ per step $NW$.
 By Proposition~\ref{prop:transversal}, $t_n(v)$ is the $v$-weighted number of walks in $\mathcal{N}_{n+2}(1,0)$.
 For $n\geq 1$ and $i,j\geq 0$, let $\tse_n(i,j)$ (resp. $\tnw_n(i,j)$) be the $v$-weighted number of walks in $\mathcal{N}_n(i,j)$ ending (resp. not ending) with a SE step.
 Then a last step decomposition ensures that $\tse_n(i,j),\tnw_n(i,j)$ satisfy the recurrence above.
 Note also that a quadrant walk in $\mathcal{N}_n(1,0)$ has to end with a SE step, hence the $v$-weighted number of these walks is $\tse_n(1,0)$. \end{proof}

-Similarly as for plane bipolar posets counted by edges, for triangulated transversal structures (case $v=0$) and general transversal structures (case $v=1$), the recurrence makes it possible to compute the sequence $t_1,\ldots,t_n$ with $O(n^4)$ bit operations using $O(n^3)$ bit space, giving an alternative (with same complexity order) to the recurrences in \cite{takahashi20094n} (triangulated case) and \cite{takahashi2014compact} (general case).
-For the triangulated case, another recurrence yielding a polynomial computation time is described in~\cite{reading2012generic} (where a bijection to a certain family of pattern-avoiding permutations family is also introduced).
-The sequences for $v=0$ and $v=1$ start respectively as
+Similarly as for plane bipolar posets counted by edges, for any fixed integer $v$, the recurrence makes it possible to compute the sequence $t_1(v),\ldots,t_n(v)$ with $O(n^4)$ bit operations using $O(n^3)$ bit space.
+This includes triangulated transversal structures (case $v=0$) and general transversal structures (case $v=1$).
+For the triangulated case, we obtain the same complexity order as the recurrence in~\cite{inoue2009counting}; another counting method is described in~\cite{reading2012generic} exploiting a bijection to a certain family of pattern-avoiding permutations.
+On the other hand, a counting method working for general $v$ is given in~\cite{conant2014number} using a growth process and inclusion-exclusion.
+The sequences for $v=0$ and $v=1$ appear as A342141 and A181594 in~\cite{oeis}, they start respectively as

-For general transversal structures with control on the number of quadrangular inner faces, the complexity to compute $t_1(v),\ldots,t_n(v)$ is now $O(n^5)$ bit operations using $O(n^4)$ bit space, giving an alternative to the recurrence in~\cite{takahashi2014compact}.
+For general transversal structures with control on the number of quadrangular inner faces, the complexity to compute $t_1(v),\ldots,t_n(v)$ (this time seen as polynomials in $v$) is now $O(n^5)$ bit operations using $O(n^4)$ bit space.
 The sequence starts as

+The inclusion-exclusion method of~\cite{conant2014number} gives another polynomial-time procedure to compute these coefficients.
+On the other hand, efficient encoding procedures for general transversal structures have been given in~\cite{saito2012two,takahashi2014compact}, and it should be possible to turn them into a recurrence for $t_n(v)$ (extending the one in~\cite{inoue2009counting}) with same complexity order as we obtain here.